-I recently stumbled across a small art exhibition in Shoreham that spoke so strongly of Sussex that I was compelled to stop and take breath.
+I recently stumbled across a small art gallery in Shoreham displaying works by Sussex artists that spoke so strongly of Sussex that I was compelled to stop and take breath.
 With what feels like a combination of symmetry and geometry, Wealden Dreaming explores the spiritual and cultural dimensions behind our Sussex landscape.
 The work is both strikingly simple and complex at the same time, causing the Sussex viewer to reflect on their own childhood anecdotes of the county whilst taking the viewer on a deep journey into what makes us Sussex.

 The work is a nine-image cycle with three triptychs of Giclee images in a mixed-media format.
 Artist Chris Sedgwick describes the work as a “very personal journey through my 50 plus years of living in the Wealden area” inspired by an afternoon of daydreaming and reflecting on top of Devils Dyke in the Spring of 2019.
 “It draws on the internalisation of the landscape taking images and themes from my lived experience.
 A kind of partial biography.”

 Each image tells its own story and a different aspect of the Weald that has touched Sedgwick in some way and the whole exhibition is “unified through the adoption of an organic downland form rotated via the points of the compass”.

 The top triptych – Night into Day